Team-Eeveesauce/tohru/README.md

   * TIPS AND QUOTES system for random advice and inspiration on command.
   * CRYPTO integration (the [secret message tool](https://github.com/Team-Eeveesauce/crypto), not the currency.)

-## Installation (Tohru)
+## Manual Installation
 You'll need to install Python 3 onto your machine to use either of these.
 The exact version probably doesn't matter, but I'm using 3.12.

-Next, there's a few packages that you'll need to install from pip, which you can do by running this: `pip3 install py-cord mysql-connector-python python-dotenv pymagick colorthief pillow wand pydub`
+Next, there's a few packages that you'll need to install from pip, which you can do by running this: `pip3 install -r requirements.txt`

 You'll also need a MariaDB or MySQL installation setup on one of your computers.
 It doesn't have to be on the same machine as Tohru, but it should be locally available.

 After those are installed, you just need to copy `.env.template` to `.env` and open it in your favourite text editor.
 You'll know what to do.

 Finally, run the bot by typing `python3 tohru.py`.
 If that doesn't work, try `python tohru.py`.
 And if *THAT* doesn't work, then you found a new bug!
 Report it please!!

+## Docker Installation
+If you're into that sort of thing, you can just run the docker container.
+It's really convenient!
+1. Clone the repository however you want to.
+2. Create your .env file using the provided template.
+3. Run `docker-compose up --build` in your favourite console, and voila!

+Like Todd Howard once said, "It just works".

 ## Kanna
 Kanna is Tohru's Windows-based friend who does stuff that Tohru can't do, since Tohru is designed to run on Linux and not Windows.